Spanish–Moro conflict: Wars in the 1700s

 In 1746 letters from King Philip V, addressed to the sultans of Jolo and Tamontaca (Mindanao), requesting that the Christian religion be allowed to be preached in their domains, were received, and upon sending embassies to the sultans the project was apparently well received.
 In 1748 two Jesuit priests took their station at Jolo, but on account of a family quarrel Bantilan. brother of the Sultan, proclaimed himself as ruler of Jolo during the absence of the sultan at Zamboanga.
 The deposed Sultan came to Manila in 1749, and in 1750 professed a desire to become a Christian.
 The archbishop of Manila did not believe in his sincerity, but he was baptized at Paniqui, in another diocese.
 In 1751 the sultan returned to Jolo, escorted by a Spanish force under Antonio de Abad, with the intention of overthrowing Bantilan.
 The expedition was unsuccessful and returned to Zamboanga.
 In the meantime a letter was intercepted from the Sultan of Sulu to the Sultan of Mindanao, and its contents established the infidelity and disloyalty of the Sultan Ali Mudin.
 He, his family, and his followers, numbering over 200, were imprisoned in Manila and Cavite, and a second expedition was sent against Jolo without result.

 During the succeeding two years the Jolo Moros were unmerciful in their raids, which were most extensive.
 Paragua.
 Leyte, the north coast of Mindanao, Romblon, Tayabas, Ticao.
 Mindoro, Culion. and the Calamianes suffered severely.
 Two towns in Zambales Province were reached by the Moros.
 In 1754 the raids were repeated in Mindoro, Leyte, and Mindanao, and extended to Cebu.
 Negros, and Panay; this year Albay and Batangas provinces also were reached.
 The Spanish had success in these years.
 In 1753 a fleet of 150 praus was destroyed, with about 2,000 Moros, and 500 captives liberated.
-In 1754 the fort at Misamis was built.
-In 1756 it is reported that 2,500 Moros were killed in an attack on a Spanish galley off Batangas.
+In 1756 the fort at Misamis was constructed.
+In the same year, it was reported that 2,500 Moros were killed in an attack on a Spanish galley off Batangas.
 In 1757 the Moros burned the town of Mariveles, in Manila Bay, as well as several towns in the southern islands and the Calamianes, but lost a fleet from Tuboc in an encounter with Spanish galleys.

 During these five years the Moro attacks were so persistent and successful that in many of the Visayan towns 50 percent of the inhabitants were killed or enslaved.

 In 1762 the British captured Manila, and, due to this and the rising of the natives of the northern provinces, the Moros renewed their attacks on the southern islands.
 Continuing for several years, they sacked and burned towns in Sorsogon, Tablas, Sibnyan, Mindoro, Bataan, and Leyte, and in Surigao and Misamis provinces in Mindanao.
 Even Manila suffered from the raids during this period, 20 captives being secured in Malate.
 Malabon and Paranaque were also attacked.